solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 Here's the magic of context.
 Once the agent has explored your codebase and built a plan, you don't need to start from scratch for related tasks.
 The relevant files are already loaded, and the agent remembers what it just did.
 Your next prompts can be much simpler:

 **You:**
-> Update `UserProfile.tsx` to call the new endpoint and replace the placeholders with real data.
+> Update the UI to call the new endpoint and replace the placeholders with real data.

 **You:**
 > Add unit tests for the new endpoint.
 Look at `ProductControllerTests.cs` for reference.